Algebraic geometry of discrete interventional models

-In this paper, the main application of the theory of interventional staged tree models was to derive algebraic properties for discrete interventional DAG models.
+In this work, the main application of the theory of interventional staged tree models was to derive algebraic properties for discrete interventional DAG models.
 However, this theory has potential for future statistical applications that should be explored further.
-For example, Appendix~\ref{app: intervention in a bayesian multinet} contains a detailed example of how interventional staged trees can be used to represent refined causal structure learned from a mixture of observational and interventional data.
 A more detailed statistical analysis of the interventional staged trees would yield a theory for representing and learning causal structure in diverse context-specific settings.
 A theory for learning such context-specific expert systems would likely find numerous applications in medical diagnostics and epidemiology \cite{GH96}.